ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 These address formatting templates are then made accessible by free and open-source software implementations.
 As there has been none for .Net or PowerShell, I created one.

 The '`AddressFormatter`' module comes with the '`Format-PostalAddress`' cmdlet.
-The cmdlet takes named standard address components and the coutry code as input, and returns the correctly formatted address string.
+The cmdlet takes named standard address components - there are more than 20 of them! - and the coutry code as input, and returns the correctly formatted address string.

 A real relief for any multinational company or when sending letters to recipients in different countries!